 Squillaci own goal earns Latics a point

-Roberto Martinez made one change to the side that beat Wolves on Boxing Day with Honduran midfielder Hendry Thomas returning following his suspension in place of James McArthur who dropped to the substitutes bench.
+Roberto Martinez made one change to the side that beat Wolves on Boxing Day with Honduran midfielder Hendry Thomas returning following his suspension in place of James McArthur.
 Fellow Honduran Maynor Figueroa also returned to the squad but only made the bench as youngsters Daniel de Ridder and Jordan Robinson dropped out.

 Arsenal made eight changes from the side who beat Chelsea on Monday night, with only one a forced change due to Cesc Fabregas' suspension.
-Lukasz Fabianski, Bacary Sagna and Laurent Koscielny were the only survivors from the 3-1 win over Chelsea, whilst Nicklas Bendtner returned to the starting line-up while Robin Van Persie was not included at all.
+Lukasz Fabianski, Bacary Sagna and Laurent Koscielny were the only survivors from the 3-1 win over Chelsea, whilst Nicklas Bendtner returned to the starting line-up with Robin van Persie not included at all.

-Five of Arsenal's starting line-up from the Chelsea game (Samir Nasri, Theo Walcott, Jack Wilshere, Johan Djourou and Gael Clichy) dropped to the bench while Alex Song joined Van Persie in not featuring at all.
+Five of Arsenal's starting line-up from the Chelsea game including Samir Nasri, Theo Walcott, Jack Wilshere, Johan Djourou and Gael Clichy dropped to the bench while Alex Song joined Van Persie in not featuring at all.

-The home side began the game very quickly and didn’t give their opponents a minutes peace and there persistence paid off as Charles N’Zogbia won the ball on the right wing and went on a surging run down the wing but his low cross went across the six yard box but both Hugo Rodallega and Tom Cleverley had both dropped back to the edge of the area for a pull back.
+The home side began the game very quickly and didn’t give their opponents a minute's peace and there persistence paid off as Charles N’Zogbia won the ball on the right and went on a surging run down the wing and his low cross went across the six-yard box but both Hugo Rodallega and Tom Cleverley had both dropped back to the edge of the area for a pull back

-And seconds later Cleverley created another chance, this time for Rodallega, but his in-swinging cross was just too high for the striker and the ball went out for a goal kick.
+Seconds later Cleverley created another chance, this time for Rodallega, but his in-swinging cross was just too high for the striker and the ball went out for a goal-kick.

-A minute later the visitors first chance of the game fell to Andrey Arshavin, Squillaci intercepted a pass from Antolin Alcaraz and played a pass into Tomas Rosicky, he lifted a cross field pass into the Russian but he wasn’t able to keep his shot down from the edge of the area.
+A minute later the visitors' first chance of the game fell to Andrey Arshavin.
+Squillaci intercepted a pass from Antolin Alcaraz and played a pass into Tomas Rosicky, he lifted a cross-field ball over to the Russian but he wasn’t able to keep his shot down from the edge of the area.

-A mistake by Bendtner in the 10th minute nearly gifted Wigan a chance, his loose pass fell to Rodallega but he was well tackled by Squillaci however the ball fell to N’Zogbia who fired a low 20 shot towards goal but Fabianski was able to save down to his left.
+A mistake by Bendtner in the 10th minute nearly gifted Wigan a chance, his loose pass fell to Rodallega and although he was well tackled by Squillaci, the ball fell to N’Zogbia who fired a low 20-yard shot towards goal but Fabianski was able to save down to his left.

-And with the half nearly over the Gunners took the lead and Arshavin and Bendtner were involved again, this time it was Arshavin who started the move with a neat pass into the Danish striker on the edge of the box.
-He then managed to get the ball through the challenges of Alcaraz and Caldwell before calmly slotting past Al Habsi from six yards.
+And with the half nearly over the Gunners took the lead and Arshavin and Bendtner were involved again.
+This time it was the Russian who started the move with a neat pass into the Danish striker on the edge of the box and he then managed to get the ball through the challenges of Alcaraz and Caldwell before calmly slotting past Al Habsi from six yards.

 The game was suddenly sparked into life and four minutes later Wigan came very close to grabbing an equaliser.
-N’Zgobia and substitute James McArthur interchanged passes and despite the attentions of Koscielny the Frenchman was able to get his shot away but Fabianski saved, and from the rebound McArthur missed his kick with an open goal in front of him.
+N’Zogbia and substitute James McArthur exchanged passes and despite the attentions of Koscielny, the Frenchman was able to get his shot away but Fabianski saved, and from the rebound McArthur missed his kick with an open goal in front of him.

 The match had been fairly well tempered up to this point but in the 78th minute that all changed when N’Zogbia was sent off for clashing with Wilshere off the ball.
 It appeared that the Frenchman headbutted the Arsenal man and after consulting the fourth official the winger was given a straight red card.

-Despite being down to ten men Wigan continued to press for an equalizer and with nine minutes remaining they were rewarded as Squillaci headed into his own goal.
-A deep cross from a left wing corner was headed back across goal by Rodallega and under the challenge of Gary Caldwell the ball deflected off the defender and into the back of the net.
+Despite being down to 10 men Wigan continued to press for an equaliser and with nine minutes remaining they were rewarded as Squillaci headed into his own goal.
+A deep cross from a left-wing corner was headed back across goal by Rodallega and under the challenge of Gary Caldwell the ball deflected off the defender and into the back of the net.